Unrestricted Quantum Moduli Algebras. I. The Case of Punctured Spheres: The ``daisy'' graph algebra

-This commutation relation yields a presentation of $\Ll_{0,n}$ by generators and relations.
-This presentation is well-known (see \cite{AGS1,BR1}, \cite{DKM} and \cite{MW}), but for completeness we prefer to give a proof.
+The commutation relation \eqref{commutrel} yields a presentation of $\Ll_{0,n}$ by generators and relations.
+This presentation is well-known (see \cite{AGS1,BR1, DKM,MW}), but for completeness we prefer to give a~proof.
 Let $V$ be an object of the category ${\mathcal C}$.
 Similarly to \eqref{matdef}, define

-Note that the matrix coefficients of the set of matrices $\stackrel{V}{M}{}^{\!\! (a)}$, for every object $V$ of $\mathcal{C}$ and $1\leq a\leq n$, generate the algebra $\Ll_{0,n}$. \begin{prop} For every $a<b$ the matrices $\stackrel{V}{M}{}^{\!\! (a)}$ satisfy the fusion equation \eqref{fusionrel}, the naturality relations \eqref{naturality}, and the following \emph{exchange relation} (in $End(V)\otimes End(W) \otimes \Ll_{0,n}$)
+Note that the matrix coefficients of the set of matrices $\stackrel{V}{M}{}^{\!\! (a)}$, for every object $V$ of $\mathcal{C}$ and $1\leq a\leq n$, generate the algebra $\Ll_{0,n}$. \begin{prop} For every $a<b$ the matrices $\stackrel{V}{M}{}^{\!\! (a)}$ satisfy the fusion equation \eqref{fusionrel}, the naturality relations \eqref{naturality}, and the following \emph{exchange relation} $($in $\operatorname{End}(V)\otimes \operatorname{End}(W) \otimes \Ll_{0,n})$